Menu

 2. Implement asbestos management plans to deal with any identified asbestos quickly and safely.

 As a result of this program, some bases were required to perform asbestos abatement.
-Safer alternatives to replace the hazardous mineral were also recommended as part of the program.
+Replacing the hazardous mineral with safer alternatives was also recommended as part of the program.

 Asbestos Protection Services Provided by the Army